StylingAndroid/Rialto/README.md

 <img src="./images/disable_example.png" width="400" />

-There's mopre to come in the way of ducumentation, but this should be enough to grasp the basics and get started with Rialto.
+There's more to come in the way of documentation, but this should be enough to grasp the basics and get started with Rialto.